As usual there is a lot of information to cover for you in this month’s growing tips.

 There are several methods people use to protect their fig trees, but any method should only be applied after the trees have gone fully dormant, and just before the first severe weather episode, to allow the trees to harden off well.
 One method is to put a cage around the tree, fill it with straw or other coarse material, and put plastic over the top to keep the straw dry.
 Remove the cover when night time temperatures will stay above the mid 20’s.
 This works best on trees that have been pruned to a bush shape.
 Another method is to dig into the ground under ½ of the root ball, out to the drip line, so you can tip the tree over onto its opposite side.
 Cover the tree and exposed roots with soil and coarse mulch and then plastic to minimize mold.
 Tip to one side one year, the opposite side the next year.
 Keeping your trees protected until spring has properly arrived will help minimize late frost damage on plants that are no longer fully dormant.
 You may have to cover and uncover if temperatures fluctuate and your fig starts growing.
 Keep an eye on covered fig trees, rodents may also appreciate your efforts.

 Collect soil samples, if needed, for testing the pH and nutrient content of your soil.
 Healthy plants are grown in soil that meets their needs for pH, nutrient availability, and soil structure.
 A soil test is a helpful diagnostic tool when you have a plant that is not growing as well as it should, and you have eliminated other possible explanations.
 Your local co-operative extension office will have a list of soil testing labs.
-Find your local co-operative extension office in our Useful Links, located in Growers Info in the top tool bar.
+Find your local co-operative extension office in our Useful Links, located in the Growers Info link on our home page.

 If you haven’t done so already, it is time to clean your mason bees and blocks, and prepare them for winter.